orpheasap/smartsolar/timeline.md

 ## 2/2/2020
 We installed the sensor in the solar heater using some silicon to secure it in place.
 The sensor was placed inside of a thermowell as you can see in the following picture: ![alt text](https://github.com/protogelrafinas/smartsolar/blob/master/photos/IMG_20200202_170847.jpg "photo taken while istalling the sensor")
+Then we used a long, 3-wire cable to conect the sensor, in the heater, to the rasberry pi wich is located in a room one floor benith the solar heater.